privML/privacy-evaluator/README.md

 The current implementation gives the user the choice of the attack model meta-classifier.
 The default is a neural network, but random forests and gradient boosting models can be chosen as well.

 For a better understanding, the following two graphics visualize the functionality of the attack.
 The first one, the table, summarizes which model has seen which dataset.
-The second one, visualizes the attack flow.
+The second one visualizes the attack flow.

 | | (X,y)<sub>target</sub> | (X,y)<sub>attack</sub> |
 |:-------------:|:-------------:|:-------------:|